17+ Top Things to Do in Cozumel, Unmissable Tours + Useful Tips

 Biking by the Cozumel Atlantic coast

-Continue southward until you reach the lighthouse of the island, just before the route takes you up the stunning Atlantic coast, about 25 km long.
+Continue southward until you reach the island’s lighthouse, just before the route takes you up the stunning Atlantic coast, about 25 km long.

 At the southern tip, you will find the entrance to Faro Clelerain Ecological Park, which we didn´t explore on this occasion but I will go back soon; this is a protected area with a preserved ecosystem where you can find the Colombia Lagoon, providing undisturbed shelter for much of the wildlife, including endangered marine turtles and crocodiles.

-Later on in this post, I will talk about a tour that includes that amazing snorkeling spot.
+Later in this post, I will discuss a tour of that amazing snorkeling spot.

 cozumel, coast, storm